-Filters are associated with either loggers or handlers through an object implementing Plop::FiltersCollectionInterface (usually an instance of Plop::FiltersCollection) and are used to restrict which messages will be handled.
+Filters are associated with either loggers or handlers through an object derived from the Plop\FiltersCollectionAbstract abstract class (usually an instance of Plop\FiltersCollection) and are used to restrict which messages will be handled.
 They are applied once the message has been turned into a log record and work by defining various criteria such a record must respect.